coverclock/com-diag-diminuto/README.md

 system.
 It has found its way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
-Diminuto includes a suite of unit tests that are used to validate the software when it changes.
+Diminuto includes a suite of unit tests that are used to validate features when they change, and a suite of functional tests that require a purpose-built hardware test fixture used to validate features that depend on hardware (like GPIO).

 This software is an original work of its author.